Wegbe Kpalime: Transportation

 Road transport is the main local option at Wegbe Kpalime.
 The main road through the town runs from a south west in a north easterly direction.
 It starts as a branch of the N2 road at Asikuma in the Asuogyaman District of the Eastern Region and continues through Anyirawase Awudome where there is a branch toward Ho, capital of the Volta Region.
 Continuing north east from Wegbe, it passes through Bame then turns westward over the Akwapim Togo mountains to Kpeve.
 There is a branch at Bame going north through Anfoeta Gbogame to Kpedze.

 The nearest airport is the Gnassingbé Eyadéma International Airport which is about 61 nautical miles southeast in Lomé, Togo.
-The nearest airport within Ghana is the Kotoka International Airport in Accra.
+The nearest airport within Ghana is the Accra International Airport in Accra.
 Construction has started on a closer airport, the Ho Airport at Ho which is about 15 km to the southeast.
 There are no rail transport services in the Volta Region.